scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Thrasymachus:** Yeah...
 **Socrates:** even the experienced guy was like "tbh we'll see what happens if we make the news for blackholing the city"
 **Thrasymachus:** Yeah.

+[^bsd]: An [implementation of *Tetris*](https://www.invidio.us/watch?v=RI64hStZ7mU) available on BSD that runs in a terminal.
+[^sep]: In 1993, America Online's aggressively marketed consumer internet plans led to a massive influx of new users to Usenet that overwhelmed the established culture there.
+This is generally referred to as ["the September that never ended"](https://en.wikipedia.org/wiki/Eternal_September), named for the month in which a more manageable influx of new users joining from American universities had been expected in prior years.
+[^svt]: Glaucon very likely means "...as opposed to *a command-line shell*", such as Bash or Korn shell.
+[^scp]: An allusion to the [*SCP Foundation*](https://en.wikipedia.org/wiki/SCP_Foundation), a collaborative horror/science fiction project.
+[^ioa]: [Internet Protocol over Avian Carriers](https://en.wikipedia.org/wiki/IP_over_Avian_Carriers), an April Fool's Day "Request For Comment" (a de-facto internet standard), [RFC 1149](https://tools.ietf.org/html/rfc1149).
+While very tongue-in-cheek, the protocol does actually work, and neatly demonstrates the principle of the Internet's independence from physical transmission media.